gupta-ak/openenclave-1/docs/DesignDocs/CustomAttestation.md

  * @param[in] endorsements_buffer The endorsements buffer.
  * @param[in] endorsements_buffer_size The size of endorsements_buffer in bytes.
  * @param[in] input_validation_time Optional datetime to use when verifying
  * evidence.
-If not specified, it will use the creation_datetime of the
+If null, it will use the creation_datetime of the endorsements
- * endorsements (if any endorsements are provided).
+ * (if any endorsements are provided).
  * @param[out] claims The list of claims.
  * @param[out] claims_length The length of the claims list.
  * @retval OE_OK on success.